w3c/wot-security/wot-security-metadata.md

 ## Generic Tags
 This section defines a set of parameters that can be used with one or more security configurations.

-### Authentication Server Link
+### Authorization Server Link
-Tag: `"as"`
+Tag: `"authorizationUrl"`

-For authentication schemes requiring the use of an authentication server to obtain authentication tokens or keys.
+For authentication schemes requiring the use of an authorization server to obtain tokens or keys.

-Value: URL specifying the location of the authentication server.
+Value: URL specifying the location of the authorization server.

-### Token (or Ticket) Server Link
+### Token Server Link
-Tag: `"ts"`
+Tag: `"tokenUrl"`

-For authentication schemes requiring the use of an token server to obtain authentication tokens or keys.
+For authentication schemes requiring the use of an token server to obtain tokens or keys.

 Value: URL specifying the location of the token server.

-*Note:* the OAuth code flow, as well as Kerberos, have multiple authentication servers.
+*Note:* the OAuth code flow, as well as Kerberos, have multiple authorization servers.
 The first provides a ticket-granting ticket, the second actually provides this tickets.
 This is done for reasons of scalability.

-### Token (or Ticket) Refresh Server Link
+### Refresh Server Link
-Tag: `"rs"`
+Tag: `"refreshUrl"`

-For authentication schemes requiring the use of an token server to obtain refreshed authentication tokens or keys.
+For authentication schemes requiring the use of an token server to obtain refreshed tokens or keys.

 Value: URL specifying the location of the refresh server.
-This only needs to be provided in general if it is different from the `"ts"`.
+This only needs to be provided in general if it is different from the `"tokenUrl"`.

 ### Authentication Scopes
 Tag: `"scope"`